How We Estimate Pricing

 On every product page, you can submit what you actually pay.
 We compare your price to the MPB Estimate and show you how your price compares.
 Over time, these submissions help us calibrate the discount bands.
 If most shops report paying 20% below list on 6061, but we estimated 15~30%, we now know the center of gravity is closer to 20%.

-All submissions are anonymous.
+All submissions are confidential.
 We never share individual data points or contact information.

 Real-World Validation

 We calibrate our estimates against real quotes from shop owners.
-These data points confirm that prices cluster near the best published volume tier, even for mid-size buyers, and they help us tune the discount bands above.
+These data points show whether an alloy tracks the best list tier or the list tier matching the order weight, and they help us tune the adjustment ranges above.
 Every shop that shares pricing through the product pages helps us tighten the range further.

 Why Prices Vary